Talbot County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to sell the vehicle at a lien sale to recover their costs.
-Don't let this happen!
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the right to initiate a lien sale to recover their costs.
+Do not let it reach this point!
+Contact the impound lot immediately to arrange for retrieval.

 If You Can't Afford the Fees